Contact

 The previous divorce system in England and Wales required one spouse (the petitioner) to initiate the process of filing for divorce and, in the process, make an accusation about the other spouse’s (the respondent) conduct.

-Once the application has been made, the applicant will have to wait until 20 weeks have elapsed from when the respondent is served with the application, to apply for a conditional order.
+Once the application has been made and the respondent has completed their acknowledgement of service, the applicant will have to wait until 20 weeks have elapsed from when the respondent is served with the application, to apply for a conditional order.

 The purpose of this period is to allow both parties to reflect on their decision to divorce.
 Effectively, this is a “cooling off period”.
-If the applicant wants to proceed they can then apply for a divorce or dissolution final order after six weeks have elapsed from the date the conditional order was made (unless financial matters are still to be resolved)
+If the applicant wants to proceed they can then apply for a divorce or dissolution final order after six weeks have elapsed from the date the conditional order was made (unless financial matters are still to be resolved).
+If the respondent does not complete their acknowledgement of service you may need to apply to the court for other methods of service such as for the divorce papers to be personally served on the respondent or providing evidence to the court that the respondent has received the papers but is not cooperating.

 Divorce Solicitor Liverpool: Our specialist solicitors can also offer advice to couples planning to or already living together.
 We can prepare agreements to protect your legal rights and help to minimise arguments and settle differences in the unfortunate event of relationship breakdown.